 The prevalence of HBV among pregnant women in relation to factors known to be associated with the risk of transmission such as scarification, alcohol consumption and history of vaccination shows that the virus high among pregnant women without tribal mark, without history of vaccination and those who do not drink alcohol.
-The result of present study also shows that scarification, alcohol consumption and history of vaccination were not significantly associated with the prevalence of HBV, and this suggest that the above factor may not relate to prevalence of HBV among pregnant women.
-The high prevalence of the virus among women with first trimester of pregnancy in our study is in consistent with the study conducted by [24] who reported high prevalence of HBV among the women with first trimester of pregnancy (46.7%) and was higher than 5.5% in our present study.
-Also, other the high prevalence of HBV in first trimester in our present study is not in agreement with the study conducted study [19] who reported high prevalence of the virus among women with second trimester of pregnancy.
-The prevalence of the virus was significantly related to the trimester of the pregnancy and how the trimester of the pregnancy drives the prevalence the virus was not investigated in this study.
+The result of the present study also shows that scarification, alcohol consumption and history of vaccination were not significantly associated with the prevalence of HBV, and this suggests that the above factor may not relate to the prevalence of HBV among pregnant women.
+The high prevalence of the virus among women in first trimester of pregnancy in our study is consistent with the study conducted by [24] who reported a high prevalence of HBV among women in first trimester of pregnancy (46.7%) and was higher than 5.5% in our present study.
+Also, the high prevalence of HBV in the first trimester in our present study is not in agreement with the study conducted study [19] which reported a high prevalence of the virus among women in the second trimester of pregnancy.
+The prevalence of the virus was significantly related to the trimester of the pregnancy and how the trimester of the pregnancy drives the prevalence of the virus was not investigated in this study.

-The prevalence of HBV among the pregnant women attending antenatal clinic in secondary healthcare centres in Nasarawa State, Nigeria according to the World Health Organization was high.
-Pregnant women who drink alcohol and multiple sex partners were not infected with HBV.
-The trimester of pregnancy of pregnancy were likely predisposing factors of HBV but history of vaccination, alcohol consumption, scarification, level of education, marital status and the age of the pregnant women were not the predisposing factors for the prevalence of HBV.
-Screening of HBV among pregnant women especially at the first trimester of pregnancy should be carried out to prevent mother-to-child transmission.
+The prevalence of HBV among the pregnant women attending antenatal clinics in secondary healthcare centres in Nasarawa State, Nigeria according to the World Health Organization was high.
+Pregnant women who drink alcohol and have multiple sex partners were not infected with HBV.
+The trimester of pregnancy aswas likely predisposing factors of HBV but history of vaccination, alcohol consumption, scarification, level of education, marital status and the age of the pregnant women were not the predisposing factors for the prevalence of HBV.
+Screening of HBV among pregnant women especially in the first trimester of pregnancy should be carried out to prevent mother-to-child transmission.

 4. Conclusion